Lahti-University-of-Technology/full-stack-course/material/material.md

 # Course Material

 - People
-  - Why we build software: serving real people
+  People are the users and teammates who interact with software throughout its life cycle.
+Understanding their goals and constraints guides feature choices and code structure.
+Empathy turns requirements into user-centered solutions and fosters productive collaboration.
+Clear communication and respect for future maintainers keep systems healthy.
-    Software exists to solve human problems.
+  - Why we build software: serving real people Software exists to solve human problems.
 Every feature should address a user need.
 Personas (fictional user types), user stories (narrative feature descriptions), and usability studies help teams stay focused on delivering value.
   - Working with other humans (including future you)
     Code is read more than it is written.
 Clear naming, thoughtful comments, and well-scoped tests help teammates—and your future self—understand, maintain, and evolve the system.